darrennorris/testmap/README.md

 This is a basic example which shows a summary of where *Podocnemis unifilis* is Endangered.
-An example with code to make a map is here:
+Another example with code to make a map is here:
 <https://darrennorris.github.io/testmap/articles/testmap.html>

 ``` r